mkirts/mkirts.github.io/essays/smartQuestions.md

 ## Is the smart way always the right way to go?

-The answer to that question is both yes and no. Yes, because you not only learn and help other people, even those who are helping you, learn.
+The answer to that question is both yes and no. Yes, because you not only learn; you help other people, even those who are helping you, learn in the process.
 In this case, it is a win-win situation where nobody loses.
 At the same time, you might only be looking for a simple answer to a question or maybe some guidance on how to initiate a program or start some coding.
 Often do I go to public forums (especially Stack Overflow) to try and find answers to my questions.
 Sometimes the questions are trivial, other times they are fairly advanced and require some additional thought.

 As I have said before, there is no such thing as a stupid question.
 However, asking a smart question will help you reach an answer faster than asking a not-so-smart question.